cleargoal/tasks-app/README.md

 ## Overview
 Smart Tasks is a task management application built with Laravel.
 The API allows you to manage tasks, including creating, updating, filtering, and organizing them by priority and status.

+## OpenAPI Documentation
+A detailed OpenAPI (version 3.0.3) specification is available in `openapi.yaml`.
+This file contains complete API schema definitions, request/response examples, and detailed parameter descriptions.
+You can use this file with any OpenAPI-compatible tool for a more interactive documentation experience.

 ## Authentication
 All API endpoints except registration and login require Bearer token authentication.